rancher/rancher.github.io/rancher/v1.2/en/quick-start-guide/index.md

 Next, click on  **Add Service** again to add another service.
 We'll add a WordPress service and link to the mysql service.
 Let's use the name, _mywordpress_, and use the wordpress image.
 We'll move the slider to have the scale of the service be 2 containers.
 In the **Service Links**, add the _database_ service and provide the name _mysql_.
 Just like in Docker, Rancher will link the necessary environment variables in the WordPress image from the linked database when you select the name as _mysql_.
 Click **Create**.

 Finally, we'll create our load balancer.
 Click on the dropdown menu icon next to the **Add Service** button.
 Select **Add Load Balancer**.
 Provide a name like _wordpresslb_ and select a source port and target port on the host that you'll use to access the wordpress application.
 In this case, we'll use `80` for both ports.
 The target service will be _mywordpress_ service.
-Click **Save**.
+Click **Create**.

 Our multi-service application is now complete!
 On the **Stacks** page, you'll be able to find the exposed port of the load balancer as a link.
 Click on that link and a new browser will open, which will display the wordpress application.